 What is the history of this proposal,

 View NetNewsLedger's video of Dr. Edwards' presentation and the Q&A:

-The article (below the poster) by Graham Saunders, vice-president of Environment North, was originally published in the Chronicle Journal on April 15, 2023.
+The following article was originally published in the Chronicle Journal on April 15, 2023.

 Dr. Gordon Edwards, president of the Canadian Coalition for Nuclear Responsibility, is on tour in Northwestern Ontario.
 There are arranged stops in Kenora, Dryden and Thunder Bay.
 His presentation is called “Nuclear Wastes – The Questions Multiply”.